What compensation is

 We use the information about the compensation you receive when we create your plan or do a plan reassessment with you.

-We look at this information to decide if we need to adjust your NDIS plan to account for your compensation or supports.
-This makes sure we don’t double the funding you get.
+This information helps us decide if we need to adjust your NDIS plan to account for your compensation or supports so you don’t get double funding.

 If we adjust your NDIS plan

-We may need to adjust the funding in your NDIS plan after you’ve received a compensation payment.
+We may adjust the funding in your NDIS plan after you’ve received a compensation payment.
 We call this a compensation reduction amount (CRA).

 A CRA is the amount of funding you need to contribute to your own care and support from the compensation you received.

 We use the information you gave us about your compensation to calculate this amount.
-You can use our compensation calculator to estimate what your CRA may be.
+You can use our compensation calculator to estimate your CRA.

-It’s important to remember this calculator gives an estimate only.
-Your CRA will be calculated from the information we receive after your claim is finalised.
-This means the final CRA you see in your plan may be different to the calculator’s estimate.
+This calculator gives an estimate only.
+Your CRA is calculated from the information we get after your claim is finalised.
+This means the final CRA you see in your plan might be different to the calculator’s estimate.

-We’ll work with you and give you information on the CRA before it is applied to your plan.
+We’ll work with you and give you information on the CRA before it’s applied to your plan.
 We’ll send you a letter once your plan has been adjusted.

 If you have special circumstances

 We’ll look at your application and consider a combination of factors.
-We may reduce your recoverable amount or CRA.
+We might reduce your recoverable amount or CRA.

 Tip: Do you need more information or help with compensation?